heximcz/routerboard-backup/README.md

 * Auto generate RSA key if it does not exist.
 * Create a new account for backup on a routerboard with a public key
 * Get routerboard identity and save IP address along with this one to database
 * When backing up the routerboard, delete the old backup  to create new ones .
 Only the current backup will remain on the routerboard; it will not fill the disk with the old backup.
-(Na tohle jsi zapomel)
 * Create standard .backup and .rsc backup files in the form of a script
-* Your backups are stored on a local disk to the directories; each have in their name an identity and IP address of the backed-up device ( routerboard )
+* Your backups are stored on a local disk to the directories; each have in their name an identity and IP address of the backed-up device.
 * Your backups on the local disk are automatically replaced with the current backup.
 Only the last five backups remain.
 You will never have a full disk, even after many years to come.
 * If an error occurs while backing up, an email will be sent automatically